startupbuilders777/ChaosNetwork/README.md

 - Sort of like the human brain.

 ## Disadvantages of Chaos Network
-- Very Indeterministic and a lot of configuration compared to other networks
+- Very Indeterministic and a lot of configuration required compared to other networks